Face coverings during COVID-19

 When must I wear a face covering?

 You must wear a face covering while using public transport.
+This includes in taxis, as well as in bus and rail stations.

 If you have a reasonable excuse to not wear a face covering, you should tell the driver or inspector.
 Read ‘Exceptions’ below for information on reasonable excuses.